Aadhavan (anchor)

-Aadhavan Kesavamurthi (Born 1 October 1980), know professionally as Aadhavan, is an Indian artist.
-As a mimicry artist, he is well known in comedy circuit for more than a decade.
-He has been working as RJ (Radio Jockey) and VJ (Video Jockey), in popular Radio and TV channels in Tamil Nadu for a long time.
-He has made contributions in number of television comedy shows including "Konjam Nadinga Boss", "Super Challenge", "Comedy Junction", "Savaale samaali", "Galatta rani", "Lollu pa", and "Maanga Idiots".
-Aadhavan has also acted in movies predominantly in Tamil, and often performs in live orchestras.
+Adhavan Umavathy Kesavamurthi, known professionally as Aadhavan, is an Indian mimicry artist and actor known for his work in Tamil television and films.
+He has been working as an RJ (Radio Jockey) and VJ (Video Jockey), in Tamil Nadu.
+He has made appearances in television comedy shows including Konjam Nadinga Boss, Super Challenge, Comedy Junction, Savaale Samaali, Galatta Rani, Lollu Pa, and Maanga Idiots.

 Early life

 Aadhavan was born in Thanjavur, Tamil Nadu.
 He did his schooling in Thanjavur, Madurai, Udumalaipettai and Chennai as his father, S Kesavamurthi, who was working as an officer in a bank, was being posted in these places.
 In 2001, he completed his BE (Electrical and Electronics) in SRM Institute of Science and Technology, Kattankulathur.
-He was part of a cultural team during his college days.
-In mimicry, he was inspired by his mother, Dr P Umavathy, who was working as a doctor, used to narrate the way in which her colleagues were spoken at work place.
+His use of mimicry was inspired by his mother, Dr P Umavathy, who was working as a doctor and narrated the way her colleagues spoke at work.

+Career

 Radio jockey

-After completing his higher studies in Electrical and Electronics, Aadhavan was, for few years, working in companies related to Banking, and Information Technologies (IT) sectors.
+After completing his higher studies in Electrical and Electronics, Aadhavan worked in the banking, and information technology (IT) sectors.
 A turning point in his professional career came, when Sujith Kumar, HR Head of Infosys and, Founder of Maatram Foundation, invited Aadhavan to perform mimicry during a cultural program at Infosys, Chennai.
 Shiva, who was working in Radio Mirchi, was the chief guest of that cultural function, where Aadhavan performed mimicry with variety of voices.
 Impressed by his performance, Shiva invited Aadhavan to join Radio Mirchi as RJ (Radio Jockey).
-In 2007, Aadhavan, then, started a new career at Radio Mirchi as RJ, and also hosted a show “Kollyudans”, where instant updates, interviews, special shows, and information about newly released movies were given to listeners.
+In 2007, Aadhavan, then, started a new career at Radio Mirchi as RJ, and also hosted a show Kollyudans, where instant updates, interviews, special shows, and information about newly released movies were given to listeners.